AckerlyXu/heima/articles/virtual-network/virtual-network-network-interface-addresses.md

 You can add as many IP addresses as necessary to a NIC, within the limits listed in the [Azure limits](../azure-subscription-service-limits.md?toc=%2fnetwork%2ftoc.json#azure-resource-manager-virtual-networking-limits) article.

-1. Log in to the [Azure portal preview](https://portal.azure.cn) with an account that is assigned (at a minimum) permissions for the Network Contributor role for your subscription.
+1. Log in to the [Azure Portal](https://portal.azure.cn) with an account that is assigned (at a minimum) permissions for the Network Contributor role for your subscription.
 Read the [Built-in roles for Azure role-based access control](../active-directory/role-based-access-built-in-roles.md?toc=%2fnetwork%2ftoc.json#network-contributor) article to learn more about assigning roles and permissions to accounts.
-2. In the box that contains the text *Search resources* at the top of the Azure portal preview, type *network interfaces*.
+2. In the box that contains the text *Search resources* at the top of the Azure Portal, type *network interfaces*.
 When **network interfaces** appears in the search results, click it.
 3. In the **Network interfaces** blade that appears, click the NIC you want to add an IP address for.
 4. Click **IP configurations** in the **SETTINGS** section of the blade for the NIC you selected.
 5. Click **+ Add** in the blade that opens for IP configurations.